1Password/connect-sdk-go/README.md

 ### Creating an API Client

-A !password Connect client (`connect.Client`) is required to make requests to the Connect server via the 1Password Go SDK.
+A 1Password Connect client (`connect.Client`) is required to make requests to the Connect server via the 1Password Go SDK.
 The client is configured with a token and a hostname.
-Three constructor methods are provided by that allow for creating the 1Password Connect client.
+Three constructor methods that allow for creating the 1Password Connect client are provided.

 * `connect.NewClient` – Accepts a hostname and a token value.
 ```go